TeraProxy/pocket-surgeon/README.md

 * surgeon reset - resets your changes, relog afterwards to get your original voice back
 * surgeon [effect] - toggle an effect on and off, see below for valid effects

-Any other input, starting with "cosplay", will return a summary of above commands in the chat.
+Any other input, starting with "surgeon", will return a summary of above commands in the chat.

 ## Effects
 * murder - Murderous Intent (outfit turns black, red eyes)